-The lab is located at the D’Or Research and Education Institute (IDOR), and it is associated to the Biomedical Sciences Institute of the Federal University of Rio de Janeiro (UFRJ).
+The lab is located at the D’Or Research and Education Institute (IDOR), and it is associated to the Institute of Biology of the Federal University of Rio de Janeiro (UFRJ).

 As an academic unit, the lab gathers roles in research, development, education of scientists and innovation, but it also shows an industrial personality in order to serve to a national and international demand in the biotechnology area, including the delivery of services to the sector.

 It is a reference center in training of personnel for culture and manipulation of stem cells.

 In 2009 the National Laboratory of Embryonic Stem Cells (LaNCE) was launched in the University Hospital of UFRJ.
 Due to a scientific cooperation agreement between UFRJ and IDOR, the lab ran by Stevens Rehen was transferred to IDOR, where it stretched its activities beyond those originally planned for LaNCE.